 Voice, Opera, Musical Theater

-Soprano Morgan M. Myers is a native of Tennessee but has lived in Winchester, Virginia since 2016.
-She received a Bachelor of Music from Middle Tennessee State University in 2015 and a Master of Music in Voice Performance from Shenandoah Conservatory in May of 2018.
-Currently, Ms. Myers holds a full teaching assistantship at Shenandoah where she is continuing her studies for a Doctor of Musical Arts degree.
+Soprano Morgan Brower is a native of Tennessee but has lived in Winchester, Virginia since 2016.
+She received a Bachelor of Music from Middle Tennessee State University and a Master of Music in Voice Performance from Shenandoah Conservatory.
+Currently, Mrs. Brower holds a full teaching assistantship at Shenandoah where she is in her final semester of studies for her Doctor of Music Arts degree.